meckmeier/frontend-nanodegree-mobile-portfolio/README.md

 Mary Eckmeier

-Key elements to address: optimize index.html (per instructions from pagespeed insights)
+Key elements to address: optimize index.html (per instructions from pagespeed insights) Resized pizzeria.jpg into 2 sizes (one for index, and one for pizza) Created a GULP workflow to compress all the files. and constructed a build folder

 1. Forked repository.
 2. Re configure git bash / as my computer failed since i took the course and I can't remember all the setup tasks.
     a. git init